craigsloggett-lab/hcp-terraform-bootstrap/README.md

 #### VCS Integration with GitHub

-In order to scope the list of repositories shown to users when creating a VCS backed workspace, it is necessary to create and install an OAuth App in your GitHub organization.
+In order to scope the list of repositories shown to users when creating a VCS backed workspace, it is necessary to either create and install an OAuth App in your GitHub organization or use a fine-grained personal access token attached to a service account.
 Using a service account is not strictly required but is recommended in order to ensure _only_ repositories for an organization are listed -- and not those belonging to a user.

+This steers away from the standard advice of using the pre-installed GitHub App that comes with HCP Terraform.
+The reason for this is because of the lack of control for the user experience as mentioned.

+The following documents what is needed to setup an OAuth App in your GitHub Organization.

 ##### Creating a GitHub Service Account

 Create a GitHub service account by navigating to https://github.com/signup and creating a new user with a unique email and username.
 This user is like any other human user, but will be configured with a private profile and own no repositories.

+When providing permissions for anything accessing the GitHub organization, the following are required for HCP Terraform's VCS Provider:

+- Commit statuses: Read and write
+- Contents: Read-only
+- Metadata: Read-only
+- Webhooks: Read and write

 ##### Add the Service Account to the GitHub Organization